Nick-Pestov/EstateEdge/README.md

 Above is our main website concept.

 Our program prompts users to input a city, and we then gather satellite data, including past and present images.
 Our program utilizes a machine learning algorithm which compares the images, and from there utilizes an algorithm which determines a "score" relative to past training data in how well it is expected to grow in price.
-A higher score (typically above 50%) means a higher chance of price growth in the near future, and thus a good investment opportunity.
+A higher score (typically above 50%) means a higher chance of price growth shortly, and thus a good investment opportunity.

 Here is an example of two sample aerial images being compared: